Jackson JSON Request and Response Mapping in Spring Boot

 Unrecognized field "gender" (class com.example.api.model.User), not marked as ignorable (3 known properties: "dateOfBirth", "id", "name"])

-We can disable this feature to allow unknown properties (or extra fields) in our JSON Request Body.
-Please note that if you are using Spring Boot’s default ObjectMapper then you don’t need to do anything as this feature is disabled by default.
+We can prevent this failure by setting the FAIL_ON_UNKNOWN_PROPERTIES property to false and allowing unknown properties (or additional fields) in our JSON Request Body.
+If you are using Spring Boot default ObjectMapper then this is the default behavior.

 We see that POST request did not fail this time and returned id